Free Google Keyword Research Tool

 What is a keyword research tool?

 A keyword research tool takes a seed word or phrase and returns the related terms real people type into search engines.
-You enter a topic, and it expands it into hundreds of keyword ideas pulled from Google's own autocomplete data.
-It is the fastest way to find what your audience is searching for before you write a page, name a product, or plan a video.
+Enter a topic and it expands into hundreds of ideas pulled from Google's own autocomplete, showing you the demand behind a niche before you commit to it.
+It is the fastest way to read what an audience actually wants, whether you are weighing a product, a service, content, or a whole business.

 Is this a free Google Keyword Planner alternative?

-Yes.
+It is.
 Google Keyword Planner requires a Google Ads account and an active campaign before it shows keywords; this tool needs neither.
-It pulls ideas straight from Google's autocomplete, so you get hundreds of real, current search terms for free with no signup.
+It pulls ideas straight from Google's autocomplete, so you can read real, current demand and spot an opening for free with no signup.
 The paid tier adds the monthly search volume and competition that Keyword Planner gates behind an Ads account.

 How do I do Google keyword research?